keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisdefinition.md

           Valid operators for specifying ranges are:
           * `inRange` -- value is inclusively in the defined range
-          * `notInRange` --  value is exclusivly out of the defined range
+          * `notInRange` --  value is exclusively out of the defined range

             Each of these operators require two arguments:

             * `lowBound` -- minimum value of the range included or excluded
             * `highBound` -- maximum value of the range included or excluded
         <!-- markdownlint-disable -->
         * **warning** (optional) -- criteria for a warning, specified in the same way as the `failure` field.